CNP-CIIMAR/bioinformatics-utilities/README.md

 - This project is licensed under the MIT License.
 See the LICENSE file for more information.

-**If the Bioinformatics utilities were useful, please give proper credit to the authors or include the following citation: "CNP-CIIMAR GitHub [https://github.com/CNP-CIIMAR]."**
+**If the Bioinformatics scripts utilities were useful, please give proper credit to the authors or include the following citation: "CNP-CIIMAR GitHub [https://github.com/CNP-CIIMAR]."**

 ## More about: